 “… a right that has the potential to produce economic benefits”. (para 4.4)

-So let’s take these definitions and have a look at why prepaid insurance is classified as an asset.
+So let’s take these definitions and look at why we classify prepaid insurance as an asset.

 Potential Economic Benefits

-In accounting control of something is more important in defining an asset compared to ownership – the reason being those economic benefits again.
-From a reporting on how an entity is using resources, such as money, it is much more important to focus on the money an entity controls for its own benefit rather than what it owns in a legal sense.
+In accounting, control of something is more important in defining an asset than ownership – the reason being those economic benefits again.
+From a reporting on how an entity uses resources, such as money, it is much more important to focus on the money an entity controls for its benefit than what it owns in a legal sense.

-And it’s important to remember control may not be in the form of an obvious economic benefit to the reporting entity (although most often it is), but can also take the form of being able to deny or control others access to those economic benefits.
+And it’s essential to remember control may not be in the form of an obvious economic benefit to the reporting entity (although most often it is).
+Still, it can also take the form of denying or controlling others access to those economic benefits.

 Prepaid Insurance Example Journal Entries

-So far we have worked through some of the theory behind prepayments, in particular the type of account, a current asset, and the normal balance of prepaid insurance being a debit.
+So far, we have worked through some of the theories behind prepayments, particularly the type of account, a current asset, and the normal balance of prepaid insurance being a debit.
 Now it’s time to look at some simple journal entries that would be made to account for prepaid insurance.

 ABC Ltd pays for its building and contents insurance each year on January 1 for the whole of the calendar year.
 ABC has a balance date of March 31.
 The journal entries to bring to account these transactions are as follows.